-Example 15

-Husband is partner before

-marriage.
-During marriage,

-Partnership liquidates a building

-owned by the partnership at the

-time of Husband's marriage.
-The

-proceeds from that liquidation

-are distributed to the partners.

-Are those distributions

-community property despite the

-fact that they are not profits?
+Husband is a partner of Partnership before marriage.
+During marriage, Partnership liquidates a building owned by the Partnership before marriage.
+The proceeds from that liquidation are distributed to the partners.
+Are those distributions community property despite the fact that they are not profits?